 By John Wojciechowski

-I work in the Operations Department at Gougeon Brothers, Inc. and have been here 12 years making WEST SYSTEM® products: epoxy resin, hardeners, fillers, packaging fiberglass etc. But I’d really never used it on a big project.
+I work in the Operations Department at Gougeon Brothers, Inc. and have been here since 2000 making WEST SYSTEM® products: epoxy resin, hardeners, fillers, packaging fiberglass, etc. But I’d really never used it on a big project.
 The company has always been involved in boats and boatbuilding, so I figured a boat project of my own would provide me with some ‘how to’ epoxy experience.

 One aspect of my job is planning and keeping an eye on costs, skills I could use on this project.
 I’ll cover the project details that stood out for me, and provide both my estimated and actual work times for the various steps.

 I selected a simple stitch and glue skiff design by Glen-L Marine.
 I was told that full-size plans of a proven design would save time, money and frustration.
 As I proceeded, I realized just how true this was.

 I sketched out the layout of the components to be cut from my plywood panels.
 Then I began with the small parts: breasthook and transom knees.